Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Lie Group Variational Collision Integrators for the Bouncing Ellipsoid

 \subsection{Single Impact}

-We consider the next integration step, and this would give us the discrete configuration after the configuration at impact.
+We consider the next integration step, which would give us the next discrete configuration after the impact configuration.
 In this subsection, assume that there is one collision in the time interval $(t_{i-1},t_i)$ occurring at time $\tilde{t} = t_{i-1} + \alpha h$.
 Therefore, our next discrete configuration occurs at time $t_i = \tilde{t} + (1-\alpha)h$.